-This Environmental Impact Statement (EIS) has been prepared by the Bureau of Indian Affairs (BIA) to address the potential environmental effects of a proposed 305-acre fee-to-trust land acquisition in unincorporated Madera County, California for the North Fork Rancheria of Mono Indians (Tribe).
-The proposed action includes the trust acquisition for gaming purposes and the approval by the National Indian Gaming Commission (NIGC) of a gaming management contract between SC Madera Management LLC and the Tribe.
+This Environmental Impact Statement (EIS) has been prepared by the Department of the Interior, Bureau of Indian Affairs (BIA) to address the potential environmental effects of a proposed 305acre fee-to-trust land acquisition in unincorporated Madera County, California for the North Fork Rancheria of Mono Indians (Tribe).
+The BIA is the federal agency that is charged with reviewing and approving Tribal applications pursuant to 25 CFR Part 151 to take land into federal trust status.
+The proposed action includes a trust acquisition for gaming purposes and the approval by the National Indian Gaming Commission (NIGC) of a gaming management contract between SC Madera Management LLC and the Tribe.
 The NIGC is the Federal agency that is charged with regulating gaming on Native American lands as mandated by the Indian Gaming Regulatory Act (IGRA), 25 U.S.C. § 2701 et seq.
 As part of its regulatory authority under IGRA, the NIGC reviews and approves all management contracts between tribal governments and outside management companies.
 The foreseeable consequence of these actions will be the development of a hotel and casino complex with associated support facilities on the subject property.
 The purpose of the proposed action is to help provide for the economic development of the Tribe and other benefits for the Tribe discussed in detail in Section 1.4 below.

-For the purpose of this EIS, the BIA serves as the Lead Agency for compliance with the National Environmental Policy Act (NEPA) (42 U.S.C. § 4321 et seq.), with the NIGC, the California Department of Transportation (Caltrans), the Madera Irrigation District (MID), the U.S. Environmental Protection Agency (USEPA), and the City of Madera serving as Cooperating Agencies.
+For the purpose of this EIS, the BIA serves as the Lead Agency for compliance with the National Environmental Policy Act (NEPA) (42 U.S.C. § 4321 et seq.), with the Tribe, the NIGC, the California Department of Transportation (Caltrans), the Madera Irrigation District (MID), the U.S. Environmental Protection Agency (USEPA), and the City of Madera serving as Cooperating Agencies.
 Appendix A contains correspondence from the BIA seeking the participation of various federal and non-federal agencies as Cooperating Agencies under NEPA.
 Appendix A also contains correspondence from those agencies agreeing to serve as Cooperating Agencies.